aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/working-with-formfields/get-representation-of-a-form-field/_index.md

 ~/{paragraph}/formfields/{formFieldIndex}
 ```

-[Swagger UI](https://apireference.aspose.cloud/words/#/FormFields/GetFormField) lets you call this REST API directly from the browser.
+The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/FormFields/GetFormField) lets you call this REST API directly from a browser.

 ## cURL Example